maurovm/thesis_template/README.md

     <img src="./figures/table_example_with_shaded_header.png" alt="Table with shaded header" width="500"/>
 </p>

-or you can have more complex table as in:
+or you can have more complex tables as in:

 ```latex
 \begin{table}[htb]